githubrsys/startingWithTYPO3/README.md

 * If you know nothing http://docs.typo3.org/typo3cms/GettingStartedTutorial
 * Build your environment.
 See "Other resources" Section in this document
+* Get familar with git and github.
+It's a versioning system and let's you dive into coderevisions with ease
 * Start fiddeling around with TYPOSCRIPT and FLUID
 * If you come to the point of markers mentioned anywhere - read it but don´t use it.
-Go to FLUID.
+Go to FLUID
 * If you are interested in programming, go with extbase + FLUID
    * http://vosp.info/index.php/Typo3_Extensions_entwickeln
    * http://docs.typo3.org/typo3cms/ExtbaseFluidBook/singlehtml/